raspberrypilearning/club-mentoring/en/step_4.md

 ---
 Choosing projects suited to a creators experience level can ensure they stay engaged and develop skills progressively.
 Overly difficult tasks may lead to frustration, while overly simple ones can cause boredom.

-If they need support choosing the next thing to make try to choose projects that will encourage growth but not overwhelm them.
-Consider their current abilities and past experiences.
+If they need support choosing the next thing to make consider their current abilities and past experiences.
 Offer a few options and encourage young people to share what they think of the project while they are completing it.

 If they:
 - are sitting looking at the screen, seem stuck or frustrated, check in with them to offer support or guidance.